Eradev/RPGMod/README.md

 **Steps on how to configure:**

 1. Navigate to the `Risk of Rain 2\BepInEx\config` folder
-2. Open the `com.ghasttear1.rpgmod.cfg` file using your preferred text editor
+2. Open the `com.eradev.rpgmod.cfg` file using your preferred text editor
 3. Edit the values as you wish.
 4. Importantly, don't forget to save the file.
 If ingame press **F6** to recieve the changes, otherwise starting the game normally will load the new values.
 5. Enjoy!